-A standard monitor can be connected to the DVI-D connector of the R&S ZNB/ZNBT.
+A standard monitor can be connected to the HDMI (2nd generation R&S ZNB) or DVI-D connector of the R&S ZNB/ZNBT.
 No extra configuration is required.

 Instruments equipped with the latest controller board also offer a DisplayPort.